-However the games had a big problem…the characters moved very slow and in a robotic like manner which made it frustrating to aim, shoot and even to avoid the easiest enemies in the game.
-Thanks to this control scheme (poor controls) the games were scary, don’t get me wrong RE1 and RE2 had some genuine scares, but I was mostly scared while played them because I knew that my characters were easy targets for the monsters in the game and also because there was a limited amount of ammo and health items to be found while playing.
-Meaning that if you didn’t have to foresight to save some ammo, you could get pretty far in the game, and be stuck on a boss fight with no choice but to start the game all over again.
+However, the games had a big problem…the characters moved slowly and in a robotic like manner which made it frustrating to aim, shoot and even to avoid the easiest of enemies in the game.
+Thanks to this control scheme (poor controls) the games were scary.
+Don’t get me wrong, RE1 and RE2 had some genuine scares, but I was mostly scared while playing them because I knew my characters were easy targets for the monsters in the game.
+Also, because there was a limited amount of ammo and health items to be found while playing.
+If you didn’t have to foresight to save some ammo, you could get pretty far in the game, only to get stuck on a boss fight with no choice but to start the game all over again.

-So in reality Capcom relied more on cheap tactics than on actual scares to scare the gamers out.
-Thus I approached RE4 a little wary.
-Oh yeah I had heard the game had unparalleled visuals and that the gameplay was completely redone, but I heard similar claims made for RE: Code Veronica, and it turned out that the game controlled and moved at the same pace of the PS1 Resident Evils but with full 3-D graphics.
+So, in reality Capcom relied more on cheap tactics than on actual scares to ‘scare’ gamers out.
+Thus, I approached RE4 a little wary.
+Oh yeah, I had read that the game had unparalleled visuals and that the gameplay was completely redone, but I heard similar claims made for RE: Code Veronica, and it turned out that the game controlled and moved at the same pace of the PS1 Resident Evils in with full 3-D graphics.

-FORGET ALL YOU KNOW about the Resident Evil series.
-If you hated the last 6 games of the series (I am counting the Gamecube remake) you must still play RE4, and if you loved the past RE games you still must play Resident Evil for even if it is completely different from the other games.
+Forget all you know about the Resident Evil series.
+If you hated the last 6 games of the series (I am counting the Gamecube remakes) you must play RE4, and if you loved the past RE games you still must play Resident Evil 4, even if it is completely different from the other games.

 The Controls have been FIXED!
-Indeed now it is easy and intuitive to move left and right forward and back, something that was a big hurdle in past games.
-Now the game controls a lot like Metal Gear Solid for PS2, even though the camera follows Leon pretty much from his right side, so when you shoot you are looking from a camera view behind his right shoulder.
-It might sound tedious and weird now but when you play it will quickly become second nature.
+Indeed, now it is easy and intuitive to move left and right, forward and back, something that was a big hurdle in past games.
+Now the game controls a lot like Metal Gear Solid for PS2, even though the camera follows Leon pretty much from his right side.
+When you shoot you are looking from a camera behind his right shoulder.
+It might sound tedious and weird now, but when you play it will quickly become second nature.
 Some Weapons have a scope so you can Zoom in and snipe a lot like you would in first person shooters.
 Leon can now run, crouch, and jump through windows.
 Aiming and evading enemies (even bosses) is now very easy.
-The way this game controls is a total and welcome revolution for the series.
+The way this game controls is a total and welcomed revolution for the series.

 The Ammo and health items system has been FIXED!
-Yes no longer will you have to save every last drop of ammo and health sprays.
+Yes, no longer will you have to save every last drop of ammo and health sprays.
 RE4 is about survival but it encourages you to rack up a bunch of kills on the way too!
 In this game dead enemies yield both Ammo and CASH!
-Yeah you heard it right Cash that can be used to buy more powerful weapons from conveniently located merchants across the game.
+Yeah you heard it right, cash.
+The money can be used to buy more powerful weapons from conveniently located merchants across the game.
 You can also buy health spray bottles from merchants too.
 You don’t need ink ribbons to save anymore either.
 Another welcomed addition is the fact that you can upgrade your weapons, so the key to success is killing monsters and saving money to upgrade your shot gun and magnum.

-Also while there is still limited storage in you attache case, you can up grade your case (even though it’s costly) in order to carry more items.
+Also while there is still limited storage in your attaché case, you can upgrade your case (even though it’s costly) in order to carry more items.
 Heading towards the last boss I had 9 spray bottles, a magnum, a shotgun, a Rifle, 2 hand grenades, and a rocket launcher.
 As you can guess I pretty much beat the living daylights out of it.

 The ridiculous and stupid puzzles of past games have been FIXED!
-Yep no longer must you collect stupid items in order to solve an even more stupid puzzle.
-Capcom has fixed this by eliminating most of them, and whatever puzzles the game has, are well done and in place, so it won’t take long hours of thinking to figure them out, as RE4 wants you to focus on action.
-If you find a locked door, it means you have to kill every thing and explore every thing in order to find the key or the emblem or what ever it is that you need to open it, so it never really becomes frustrating.
+Yep, no longer must you collect stupid items in order to solve an even more stupid puzzle.
+Capcom has fixed this by eliminating most of them, and whatever puzzles the game has, are well done and in place.
+So, it won’t take long hours of thinking to figure them out, as RE4 wants you to focus on action.
+If you find a locked door, it means that you have to kill every thing and explore every thing in order to find the key or the emblem or what ever it is that you need to open it, so it never really becomes frustrating.

-So if the game is THAT easy how is it scary?
-Hold on Joe!
-The game isn’t that easy, this aren’t your daddy’s Zombies you know, this are angry possessed human beings you are fighting against.
-While they might look and moan like Zombies, they are not Zombies.
-This creatures move faster, speak (in spanish no less), and actually act pretty smart.
 One of the villagers at the beginning of the game nailed me from like 10 yards away with an Axe on the head.
-Another Villager threw a lit dynamite candle at me, another fired a machine gun, and then there is the guy with the chain saw that takes an incredible amount of punishment to kill and kills you in one swift blow.
+Another Villager threw a lit dynamite candle at me, another fired a machine gun, and then there is the guy with the chain saw that takes an incredible amount of punishment before dying and can kill you in one swift blow.

-Then there is the bosses, oh the bosses!
-Each boss is unique as in there is a different pattern to kill them, sort of like in the Zelda games.
-The bosses here are gigantic and lethal and yet because the controls are so fine and you are armed to the teeth, you will be scared but at the same time you won’t be frustrated as you my friend have the power in this game.
+Then there are the bosses, oh the bosses!
+Each boss is unique as in there are direfferent patterns to kill them, sort of like in the Zelda games.
+The bosses here are gigantic and lethal and yet, because the controls are so fine and you are armed to the teeth, you will be scared, but at the same time you won’t be frustrated, as you have the power in this game.

-Then there is the shenmue like moments were you have to press the correct buttons that appear on the screen or you will die, this happens while taking a stroll through the forest, in in-game cinemas and while fighting bosses.
+Then there is the shenmue like quick time moments were you have to press the correct buttons that appear on the screen or you will die, this can happen while taking a stroll through the forest, wiithin in-game cinemas and while fighting bosses.

-The Story is scary as well, you play as Leon Kennedy from RE: 2, your mission now is to save the president’s daughter Ashley who has been kidnapped by a mysterious entity and reportedly taken to a village in a remote area of Europe.
+The Story is scary as well, you play as Leon Kennedy from RE: 2, your mission now is to save the president’s daughter – the aforementioned Ashley – who has been kidnapped by a mysterious entity and reportedly taken to a village in a remote area of Europe.

 Once Leon arrives at the village he discovers that the Village people have gone mad, and won’t stop at anything to brutally murder him.
-From here on the story takes on interesting twists and shocks and there is even a special appearance by a special person from RE:2.
+From here on, the story features some interesting twists and shocks and there is even a special appearance by a character from RE:2.